maxking/docker-mailman/README.md

 - `MAILMAN_ADMIN_EMAIL`: The email for the admin user to be created by default.

+- `SECRET_KEY`: Django's secret key, mainly used for signing cookies and others.

 For more details on how to configure this image, please look at [Mailman-web's Readme](web/README.md)